luismacode/contact-manager/README.md

 ## Definition Entities

-The system will handle a single "contact" entity composed of the following fields.
+The system will handle a single "Contact" entity composed of the following fields.

  Name